 Configure a Grid

-Federated Services: these federation services sync entities not currently synced by the Grid, and continue to operate normally on sites that are added to a Grid:
+3. Other Federated Services can be deployed to complement or extend the Grid.
+For example, these federation services sync entities not currently synced by the Grid, and continue to operate normally on sites that are added to a Grid:

 • A Grid cannot contain multiple sites in the same Access Federation - the Grid syncs Access entities across its sites, and cannot coexist with updates initiated by the Access Federation service.